 Other personalities may miss an opportunity that is right in front of them.
 Risk Takers will seize the day.

 This business, The Money Couple, exists because of a Risk Taker.
-Bethany saw the need to help others experience rich relationships.
+WE saw the need to help others experience rich relationships.
 To help couples improve and enjoy their marriages and their money.
-And so we took that risk.
+So, we took that risk.

 When Huffington Post asked Kay Koplovitz how she became the first female CEO of a television network, she responded: